 What is The Ideal Temperature Range For the Processor?

 Processor heat depends on the workload.
 Also, the rig conditions like airflow, CPU cooler, and others influence the heat to raise or keep to an ideal level.
+And you need to check the CPU temperature because it will give you an idea about how the components are doing.

 In general, the different processor’s heat range is diverse, but the concept can be grasped with the average range for the temperature.
 The tolerable range is 60 to 75 degree Celsius or 145 to 160 degrees Fahrenheit.